 To achieve this, the adoption of data visualization is a must, and to help you get started, here are 3 questions you should explore:

-- Which data visualization types should I choose and how to do so?
+- Which types of graphs and charts should I choose and how to do so?

-- What data visualization books can I read to stay on top of my data storytelling?
+- What visualization books can I read to stay on top of my data storytelling?

-- What kind of data visualization examples can I look for inspiration?
+- What kind of data visualization examples can I look for inspiration from?

 If you’re able to tell a story and paint a picture with your data, you will ensure it is accessible throughout the organization, helping you build a far more cohesive and prosperous company as a result.